Billing & Limits

 Some models in the catalog are marked is_free=true (provider-side free tier).

 On LLMWise billing, requests still use the normal minimum request charge.
+On LLMWise billing, requests still settle through the normal token-based billing flow unless you are using BYOK.

 Purpose of open catalog models